kmh52826-collab/recsys-evolution-comet/README.md

 > **Reference Paper:** *COMET: Convolutional Dimension Interaction for Collaborative Filtering (ACM TIST, 2023)*

 ### 1.1 Research Motivation & Objective
 This study was initiated to directly replicate the PyTorch-based architecture of **COMET**, a state-of-the-art (SOTA) recommendation model published in ACM TIST (2023).
-Through comparative experiments against standard benchmark models, namely **NeuMF (2017)** and **ConvNCF (2018)**, this research validates data transformation efficiency and multi-dimensional entity modeling characteristics under large-scale data environments.
+Through comparative experiments against standard benchmark models, namely **NeuMF (2017)** and **ConvNCF (2018)**, this research validates data transformation efficiency and multi-dimensional entity modeling characteristics in a controlled synthetic data environment.

 ### 1.2 🎯 Key Architectural Innovations of COMET
-* **User History Embedding Map**: Moving away from the simple single User-Item pair feeding approach, COMET innovates the preprocessing pipeline by abstracting the user's past $N$ interaction histories and the current target item into a single $[(N+1) \times d]$-dimensional 2D 'embedding map'.
+* **User/Item History Embedding Maps**: Moving away from the simple single User-Item pair feeding approach, COMET innovates the preprocessing pipeline by horizontally stacking the embeddings of a user's interacted items, and of an item's interacted users, into **two 2D 'embedding maps'**.
-* **Explicit Dimension Interaction**: To overcome the limitations of NeuMF's simple concatenation, COMET explicitly models global cross-correlations between dimensions (dimension-wise correlation) via outer product operations.
+* **Internal & Dimensional Interaction via CNN**: To overcome the assumption in existing models that historical interactions and embedding dimensions are independent of each other, COMET applies CNNs with kernels of different sizes to simultaneously model interactions among historical interactions (internal interactions) and among embedding dimensions (dimensional interactions).
-* **Spatial Pattern Extraction via CNN**: A multi-layer 2D CNN architecture is integrated into the system to extract spatial and contextual feature patterns from the structured 2D multi-dimensional data cube.
+* **Representation Enrichment**: The CNN outputs are passed through an MLP to obtain two interaction vectors, which are then used to enrich the original user and item embeddings before the final prediction.

 ---